johnatanf/chill-app-rest-api/readme.md

 * If verification_token already verified and token is correct: Email Already Verified
 * If verification_token not yet verified and token is correct: Email Verified Successfully

-Note: if you already register
+Note: if you already registered your email but you haven't verified, and you try to register again, you will be sent a new token.

 ## Login